 4. Employees and volunteers must report any policies or practices they believe are inappropriate to their supervisor, who is the best person to speak to in most cases; a human resources representative; or through the nationwide, toll-free number available on the Arthritis Foundation intranet and website.

 1. We will grant all competitive suppliers equal consideration in accordance with state or federal statutes and the Arthritis Foundation’s policies, conducting business in good faith, avoiding or disclosing any conflicts of interest and obtaining maximum value.

 2. We strive to spend most of our annual budget on mission-related programs and services, meeting or exceeding national standards.

 Conflicts of Interest

-- The Arthritis Foundation has a conflict of interest policy that ensures the disclosure of conflicts by volunteers and staff.
-Any conflicts of interest or appearance of a conflict of interest is appropriately managed by recusal or other means.
+3. The Arthritis Foundation’s conflict of interest policy ensures disclosure of conflicts by volunteers and employees.
+Any conflict of interest, or appearance of such, must be appropriately managed by disclosure, recusal and/or other means.

 Recognize your responsibility to do what is right.
 Use good judgment and avoid even the suggestion of improper behavior.
 If ever in doubt, ask yourself:

 - Would I be comfortable telling my family, friends and co-workers what I did?

 - Would I want my actions to be reported in the news?

 - Do my actions demonstrate respect for my fellow employees, partners, constituents and others we serve?